TheTeodora22/HTMLClones/README.md

 + parse the CSS style

-+ to all of these, added style, text and tags found in the script section
++ added style elements found in the script section

 All the extracted texts are grouped in lists, according to their type.